successcw/embedded-adb/README.md

   * [Linux](https://dl.google.com/android/repository/platform-tools_r23-linux.zip)

 ## windows shell error code
-use windows CMD and adb shell, there is error code when ls or TAB/Ctrl+C/BACKSPACE you can use [adbputty](https://github.com/sztupy/adbputty/downloads) instead of CMD to fix this problem.
+Use windows CMD and adb shell, there is error code when ls or TAB/Ctrl+C/BACKSPACE
+you can use [adbputty](https://github.com/sztupy/adbputty/downloads) instead of CMD to fix this problem.